Your AI. Your data.

 Cryptographically enforced safety laws that cannot be overridden, patched, or silently modified.
 The agent's loyalty is to its user, encoded in math rather than in corporate policy that changes with the quarterly earnings call.
 Read the specification →

-The AI agent inside Asimov's Mind, our Claude Code plugin.
+A sovereign personal AI built on the Asimov's Mind architecture.
 Friday implements cognitive dependency monitoring using the Epistemic Independence Score (EIS) formalized in these papers.

 Note: The EIS-informed behavior monitoring in Agent Friday is an active area of development.
 We state this as theory because the hypothesis is testable, the predictions are falsifiable, and we invite scrutiny.
 Read the papers for the full framework and its limitations.